Overview

 Instructions Block

-: Natural language instruction (required)
+- step_description: Natural language instruction (required)

 Validation Block

 Assert conditions to verify application state.
-Fields:type
+Fields:- type: “validation” (required)

-: Condition to validate (required)
+- step_description: Condition to validate (required)

 Extraction Block

-: What to extract (required)variable_name
+- step_description: What to extract (required)

-: Variable name to store the extracted value (required, use kebab-case)
+- variable_name: Variable name to store the extracted value (required, use kebab-case)

 Manual Block

 Direct operations that bypass AI processing.
-Fields:type
+Fields:- type: “manual” (required)

-: Type of manual operation (required)step_description
+- step_type: Type of manual operation (required)

-: Parameters or duration (required for some step_types)
+- step_description: Parameters or duration (required for some step_types)

-: Pause for specified secondsnavigate
+- wait: Pause for specified seconds

-: Execute JavaScript
+- browser_code_execution: Execute JavaScript

-: Pause for specified secondsopen_app
+- wait: Pause for specified seconds

-: Close the application
+- close_app: Close the application

-: Only when reopening after usingclose_app
+- open_app: Only when reopening after using- close_app

 If Block

 Conditional branching with then/else paths.
-Fields:type
+Fields:- type: “if” (required)

-: Natural language condition (required)then
+- condition: Natural language condition (required)

-: Array of blocks executed when condition is false (optional)
+- else: Array of blocks executed when condition is false (optional)

 While Block

-: Loop continuation condition (required)body
+- condition: Loop continuation condition (required)

-: Array of blocks executed each iteration (required)
+- body: Array of blocks executed each iteration (required)

 Using Variables